Characters: Adventure Time Minor

 - Heroic Sacrifice: To save his family and the Candy People.

-- Killed Off for Real: The second important character to suffer this fate- the first was Billy.
+- Killed Off for Real: The second important character to suffer the fate of permanent death- the first was Billy.

 - Large Ham: " Mmmmmm...
 MENAGERIE! "